d3vgru/nodetsam/client/reference/README.md

 # run all tests
 npm test
 ```

+## Building

+To build the client in `client/reference/dist` just go to `client/reference`

+    npm run build

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).